osendott/custom_cursor_testing/README.md

 ![](screens/screen-01.png "dark/light")
 ![](screens/screen-02.png "colors")
 ![](screens/screen-03.png "custom-color")
+*screenshots are from a previous base, looks have changed slightly*

 if testing the script, use arrow keys or mouse to select light/dark version, then use arrow-keys to highlight color choice, enter to select.